01When Is Your Estate Subject to the Estate Tax?

-Payment of the Massachusetts estate tax must be made by check payable to the: Commonwealth of Massachusetts."
+You can make a check payable to: Commonwealth of Massachusetts.
 Enter the decedent’s full name and Social Security number in the memo portion of the check.
-The executor signing the return is personally liable for payment of any tax shown on the return if it is not otherwise paid.
+The executor signing the return is personally liable for payment of any tax that does not get paid.
 The return and the tax payment should be sent to the following:

 Massachusetts Estate Tax Unit

 P.O.
 Box 7023

 06What Is the Massachusetts Estate Tax Rate?

 07When Is a Release of Massachusetts Estate Tax Lien Required?

 This is required against all Massachusetts real estate a decedent had a stake in at the time of his or her death.
 These types of liens are also required on real estate in Massachusetts which that individual transferred under certain circumstances before his or her passing.
 To release the lien, you would need a Certificate Releasing Estate Lien and an affidavit.
 Go to this link to find and search for 521.1.
 In General to find out what's required for deaths occurring before or on January 1, 2003, as well as those occurring on or after January 1, 2003.

 08Where Can I Find Additional Information About Massachusetts Estate Taxes?